luikore/nabla/doc/spellbreak/lexer-syntax.md

 Global vars are only available in lex blocks.

-NOTE: Using a global var also marks the lex block not reusable
+NOTE: Using a global var also marks the lex block non-pure thus not reusable

 ## Local variables (declare inside lex block)